BlockScience/aztec-gddt/README.md

 ## Model Overview

-TODO approve as acceptable
-TODO approve as final
-TODO how to describe cadCAD

 The simulation model is written in cadCAD.
 In this section we will describe the variables and parameters recorded in the simulation.
 We will also describe how various aspects of the cadCAD model structure correspond to specific parts of the Aztec system in general, and the Fernet model in particular.

 There are five important aspects of a cadCAD mode: